 Recovering from a hamstring injury

 Lack of use, particularly if splinting, results in muscle shrinkage and the formation of scar tissue where the tear is healing.
-Excessive scar tissue prevents healthy muscle function, as it doesn't stretch and move as normal muscle does..
+Excessive scar tissue prevents healthy muscle function, as it doesn't stretch and move as normal muscle does.

 - After a few days, once the pain has subsided, you should start to do regular gentle hamstring stretches followed by a programme of gentle exercise, such as walking and cycling.

 How to prevent a hamstring injury

-- Horizontal power manoeuvres, such as repeated single leg broad jumps; combined with
+- Horizontal power manoeuvres, such as repeated single leg broad jumps, combined with:

-- Resistance training that targets the hamstrings.
+- Traditional resistance training that targets the hamstrings, such as hamstring curl.